vatesfr/xen-orchestra/docs/sdn_controller.md

 ## Requirements

-> All requirements are met by running up to date XCP-ng hosts.
->
-> On older XCP-ng hosts, or hosts running Citrix Hypervisor, changes might have to be done manually.
+### VxLAN

+- On XCP-ng prior to 7.6:
   - To be able to use `VxLAN`, the following line needs to be added, if not already present, in `/etc/sysconfig/iptables` of all the hosts where `VxLAN` is wanted: `-A xapi-INPUT -p udp -m conntrack --ctstate NEW -m udp --dport 4789 -j ACCEPT`

+### Encryption

+> Encryption is not available prior to 8.0.

+- On XCP-ng 8.0:
   - To be able to encrypt the networks, `openvswitch-ipsec` package must be installed on all the hosts:
     - `yum install openvswitch-ipsec --enablerepo=xcp-ng-testing`
     - `systemctl enable ipsec`
     - `systemctl enable openvswitch-ipsec`
     - `systemctl start ipsec`
     - `systemctl start openvswitch-ipsec`